Environmental Justice Internships

 Our work is aimed at exposing and correcting the shortcuts taken by polluters and the government agencies which oversee them, and the unholy alliance which exists between them.

 Students will engage in hands-on research in teams with experienced environmental policy staff.
 Collaboration between CBG and other organizations, policymakers, and established journalists is frequent.
-Students will learn the nitty-gritty of actually affecting environmental policy and make real contributions to the environment at the same time.
+Students will learn the nitty-gritty of actually affecting environmental policy and make real contributions to the environment.

 Current projects include research and policy work on behalf of environmental justice communities in San Francisco and Los Angeles that are burdened with toxic contamination, and research and advocacy work on federal issues relating to high-level nuclear waste.
-This internship will continue to be remote for the time being.
-Learn more about us here.
+This internship is remote, with occasional opportunities for in-person group work sessions.
+Learn more about us here

 • Eat for the Earth